 Springback is not a major problem, but it means manufacturers must compensate for the expected springback by over-bending the sheet metal.
 If the metal is intentionally slightly over-bent, a small degree of natural springback will result in the correct angle.

-Of course, calculating springback is far from simple, and there are several variables that affect the severity of the springback, including the type and gauge of material.
+Of course, calculating springback is far from simple, and there are several variables that affect the severity of the springback, including the type and thickness of the material.
 Also, larger inside radii result in greater springback.

 When a piece of sheet metal gets bent, the side outside of the bend gets elongated, and its dimensions are therefore altered.
-This means that, for example, the total length of the two legs of a V-shaped bend will be longer than the original length of the sheet.
+This means that, for example, the total length of the two legs of a V-shaped bend will be longer than the original flat pattern.

 So if the dimensions are altered, how do we accurately design a part, ensuring that it will fit together with other components?
 How do we decide how long the flat piece of sheet metal must be?
 To compensate for changes in dimensions, we must incorporate bend allowance: the difference between the length of the unfolded sheet and the sum of the lengths of each leg of the finished bent part.

-Bend allowance calculations consider factors such as sheet metal thickness, bend radii, and bend angles.
+Bend allowance calculations consider factors such as sheet metal thickness, bend radii, bend angles, and K-factor (ratio of neutral axis location to material thickness).
 The required bend allowance for a sheet metal part can be worked out using a bend allowance calculator.